ryo-ohki-code/sideshift-payment-integration-node/README.md

 **createCryptocurrencyPayment({ depositCoin, depositNetwork, amountFiat, refundAddress = null, refundMemo = null, userIp = null, externalId = null })**:
-The createCryptocurrencyPayment function is an asynchronous cryptocurrency shift creation utility that processes fiat deposits into cryptocurrency settlements through the SideShift API.
+The createCryptocurrencyPayment function is an asynchronous cryptocurrency shift creation utility that processes fiat amount into cryptocurrency settlements through the SideShift API.
 It Handles all necessary step to set the shift.

 Parameters
 - depositCoin: The deposit coin symbol (e.g., 1INCH)